-- a.
-CAEP standards are updated and published on the CAEP website.
-Institutions must demonstrate that the EPP has met standards in the following areas:

-- i.
-Content and Pedagogical Knowledge

-- ii.
-Clinical partnerships and practices

-- iii.
-Candidate recruitment, progression, and selectivity

-- iv.
-Program impact

-- v.
-Quality assurance system and continuous improvement - b.
-Alabama-specific standards are based upon Specialty Professional Association's standards and the required content assessment(s) - i.
-Courses, credits, and/or programs acceptable to meet state-approved program requirements - ii.
-Teaching field - iii.
-Criminal history background check - iv.
-Field experiences, practica, and internships - v.
-Key assessments - vi.
-Faculty qualifications - vii.
-Governance and accountability for educator preparation - viii.
+- (a) CAEP standards are updated and published on the CAEP website.
+Institutions must demonstrate that the EPP has met standards in the following areas: - 1.
+Content and Pedagogical Knowledge - 2.
+Clinical partnerships and practices - 3.
+Candidate recruitment, progression, and selectivity - 4.
+Program impact - 5.
+Quality assurance system and continuous improvement - (b) Alabama-specific standards are based upon Specialty Professional Association's standards and the required content assessment(s) - 1.
+Courses, credits, and/or programs acceptable to meet state-approved program requirements - 2.
+Teaching field - 3.
+Criminal history background check - 4.
+Field experiences, practica, and internships - 5.
+Key assessments - 6.
+Faculty qualifications - 7.
+Governance and accountability for educator preparation - 8.
 Educator preparation provider (EPP) accountability

-6. EPP approval requirements for Class A and Class AA programs.
+(6) EPP approval requirements for Class A and Class AA programs.

-- a.
-CAEP standards are updated and published on the CAEP website. for teaching field programs and instructional support programs are summarized below:
+- (a) CAEP standards are updated and published on the CAEP website. for teaching field programs and instructional support programs are summarized below:

-- i.
-Content and pedagogical knowledge
+- 1. Content and pedagogical knowledge

-- ii.
-Clinical partnerships and practices
+- 2. Clinical partnerships and practices

-- iii.
-Candidate quality and selectivity.
+- 3. Candidate quality and selectivity.

-- iv.
-Satisfaction with preparation.
+- 4. Satisfaction with preparation.

-- v.
-Quality assurance and continuous improvement
+- 5. Quality assurance and continuous improvement

-- b.
-Class A and Class AA programs ensure that Class B and Alternative Class A standards are met at an advanced level if no discipline specific standards are provided.
+- (b) Class A and Class AA programs ensure that Class B and Alternative Class A standards are met at an advanced level if no discipline specific standards are provided.

-- i.
-Courses, credits, and/or programs acceptable to meet state-approved program requirements
+- 1. Courses, credits, and/or programs acceptable to meet state-approved program requirements

-- ii.
-Teaching field
+- 2. Teaching field

-- iii.
-Criminal history background check
+- 3. Criminal history background check

-- iv.
-Field experiences, practica, and internships

-- v.
-Key assessments - vi.
-Faculty qualifications - vii.
-Governance and accountability for educator preparation - viii.
-Educator preparation provider (EPP) accountability - 7.
-Innovative Programs.
+- 4. Field experiences, practica, and internships - 5.
+Key assessments - 6.
+Faculty qualifications - 7.
+Governance and accountability for educator preparation - 8.
+Educator preparation provider (EPP) accountability - (7) Innovative Programs.
 The intent of an innovation program is not to circumvent the rules outlined in this chapter.
 The process allows EPPs to submit programs for review for which no rules have been developed.
 A proposal justifying the request for the review and for approval of an innovative program shall be required.
-The proposal shall include: - a.
-Justification of the need for the program - b.
-Purposes the proposed program will serve - c.
-Objectives of the program based upon current research that are developed cooperatively by the institution and its P-12 partners - d.
-Curriculum checklist detailing the hours for the program. - e.
-Justification for deviation from the original code rules for that level of certification (i.e., Class B in Section 5) - f.
-Detailed statement of the knowledge and abilities applicable to the proposed program. - g.
-Timeline of anticipated sequence of activities and evaluation checkpoints. - h.
-Testing requirements of the AECAP must be met if an assessment is designed to cover the content. - i.
-An annual report shall be provided to the ALSDE Educator Preparation Section. - j.
-Approval granted for the innovative program shall not exceed the period of currently approved programs at the institution.
+The proposal shall include: - (a) Justification of the need for the program - (b) Purposes the proposed program will serve - (c) Objectives of the program based upon current research that are developed cooperatively by the institution and its P-12 partners - (d) Curriculum checklist detailing the hours for the program. - (e) Justification for deviation from the original code rules for that level of certification (i.e., Class B in Section 5) - (f) Detailed statement of the knowledge and abilities applicable to the proposed program. - (g) Timeline of anticipated sequence of activities and evaluation checkpoints. - (h) Testing requirements of the AECAP must be met if an assessment is designed to cover the content. - (i) An annual report shall be provided to the ALSDE Educator Preparation Section. - (j) Approval granted for the innovative program shall not exceed the period of currently approved programs at the institution.
 The innovative program will be reviewed during the next review just as all other programs.

-8. Review of Decisions to Rescind Programs.
+(8) Review of Decisions to Rescind Programs.

-a.
-Unit approval must be achieved through CAEP.
+(a) Unit approval must be achieved through CAEP.
 If a denial of approval is rendered through CAEP, there is no review process.
 The unit will be required to do a teach out agreement.
 Programs may be proposed once unit approval is again achieved through CAEP.

-b.
-Program Recission.
+(b) Program Recission.